thegengen/cliches/README.md

-# Cliches: Easily set up attributes for your tests.
+# Cliches: Rid your tests of boring, repetitive hashes.

 ## What is this?